 The three closest friends (and now their young families) in my life today are those that I met on the first weekend in halls as a baby-faced fresher.
 We completed our degrees together, with many highs and lows, and have been lifelong friends ever since.

 How well did Plymouth prepare you for the challenges that you have faced, or will face, in your career?

 Plymouth provided the foundations for my career to date and I returned to complete my MBA some years after graduating from my first degree.

 Inspired by this story?

 For more information about engineering please visit our BEng (Hons) Civil and Coastal Engineering.
-For more information about our range of courses within the School of Marine Science and Engineering please visit the school page.
+For more information about our range of courses within the School of Engineering, Computing and Mathematics please visit the school page.

 Want to find similar alumni?

 If you would like to find out what other relevant alumni are currently doing, please visit the engineering and robotics interest area.